 What if my daughter is lactose intolerant?

 If your daughter is lactose intolerant or has a milk allergy and can’t drink milk, there are plenty of other ways she can get enough calcium.
-These include eating foods high in calcium and drinking fortified soy milk, fortified juice, or Lactaid milk (the lactase enzyme that your daughter is missing has been added into the milk).
+These include drinking fortified soy milk, fortified orange juice, almond milk or lactose-free milk (the lactase enzyme that you are missing has been added into the milk).
 If she is lactose intolerant, she may also take lactase enzyme tablets before eating dairy products to help digest the lactose sugar in the milk.
 Some people who are lactose intolerant can tolerate having small amounts of milk or other dairy products.
 There are also certain cheeses, such as cheddar, that are naturally lactose-free.
 If you have a milk allergy, it is important to talk with your health care provider about what you can eat or drink.

 How can my daughter get more calcium in her diet?

 Here are some meal ideas to increase calcium in your daughter’s diet:

 - Have a bowl of cereal with milk.

 - Use milk instead of water when making oatmeal.

 - Make a healthy breakfast smoothie with a cup of milk or yogurt and a handful of frozen fruit.

 - Add a slice of cheese to your bagel or English muffin.
 Most cheeses, except for cream cheese, are high in calcium.

 - Choose milk instead of soda at school.
 If you don’t like plain milk, try chocolate or strawberry milk.

 - Look for cereal bars or energy bars that contain calcium.
 Check the label to see if calcium is listed.